leventemo/ctfl-v4/glossary.md

     - synonyms: equivalence class

 **branch coverage**
-* The coverage of branches in a*control flow grap*.
+* The coverage of branches in a*control flow graph*.
   + ?
   + **control flow**: The sequence in which operations are performed by a business process, component or system.